Optum/runiac/README.md

 Download the pre-compiled binaries from the [releases](https://github.com/Optum/runiac/releases) page and copy to the desired location.

-## Tutorial
+## Getting Started

-For more detailed examples of runiac, be sure to check out the [examples](examples/) directory!
+For more detailed examples of runiac, be sure to check out the [starters on github!](https://github.com/topics/runiac-starter)

 ## Using runiac